How to remove the program called Application?

 Damage | Decreased computer performance, browser tracking - privacy issues, possible additional malware infections. |

 More examples of adware-type applications are Clear History, SystemMonitor, and Werise Tweaker.
-What most applications of this type have in common is that they are designed to feed users with various intrusive advertisements.
-It is important to mention that apps of this type can be designed not only to generate ads, gather data but also to promote fake search engines (their addresses) by changing the browser's settings.
-In one way or another, software of this type should never be installed on the operating system or a browser.
+Most feed users with various intrusive advertisements.
+They also gather data and promote fake search engines by changing the browser settings.
+This software should never be installed on operating systems or browsers.

 How did adware install on my computer?